engapa/zookeeper-k8s-openshift/README.md

 [![Docker image version](https://images.microbadger.com/badges/version/engapa/zookeeper.svg)](https://microbadger.com/images/engapa/zookeeper)
 ![OSS](https://badges.frapsoft.com/os/v1/open-source.svg?v=103 "We love OpenSource")

-This project aims to provide docker images and prepare them to be deployed as 'statefulsets' on kubernetes.
+This project aims to provide zookeeper docker images and prepare them to be deployed as 'statefulsets' on kubernetes.

 These scripts are used to build/run the docker image/container: